sarahkwon/sarahkwon.github.io/README.md

 The site is fully responsive for all devices

-## WIP

-Still need to add a bit more functionality

 ## Lessons Learned so Far:

 The most important thing I learned here is to take my time.
 A couple times I found myself rushing to get everything in which, as expected, resulted in messy code.